Make the most of your day out

 Greenwich is the place to discover sea and space exploration, British heritage, royal history, art and pioneering architecture.
 The best way to arrive to this must-see location is by river boat.
 Greenwich is just a short journey from either Westminster or The Tower of London, so sit back and enjoy the views as you coast along the River Thames, before disembarking at Greenwich Pier.
-Getting to Greenwich is easy; see all of the travel options here.
+Getting to Greenwich is easy.

 After docking, it’s time to get exploring.
 4 hours is the perfect amount of time to ensure you can enjoy all of the sites, so make sure you arrive early, giving yourself plenty of time to enjoy all that Greenwich has to offer.
 There’s plenty to do for the whole day and you won’t want to miss out.

 The best place to start is the Royal Observatory.
 Make your way through Greenwich Park, climb the hill and enjoy the view, as London rolls out resplendently in front of you.
 Home to the Meridian Line and once the home of the Royal Astronomers, the Royal Observatory has ticketed entry.

 There are picture opportunities aplenty here, with a chance for the obligatory selfie on the Meridian Line, as well as exploring the Christopher Wren designed Octagon Room, dating from 1675.
 Be sure to set aside 1.5 hours for your visit, so you can be sure to learn all you can with time left over to visit the gift shop.